 Learning the tools on your Etsy Page

-Sellers can make use of Etsy Stats, located in the Shop Manager tab, to check data regarding the performance of your shop.
-For our purposes, you’ll be able to use Etsy Stats to check in on the total number of orders sold, the revenue you made with sales and even a yearly comparison of your performance metrics between a specific time frame.
+Sellers can use Etsy Stats, located in the Shop Manager tab, to check data regarding your shop’s performance.
+For our purposes, you can use Etsy Stats to check in on the total number of orders sold, the revenue you made with sales and even a yearly comparison of your performance metrics between a specific time frame.

-Another page that sellers can use to avoid any delays in payments is “Payment Account”, located in the Shop Manager tab.
-Here, you’ll be able to manage the amount due from the last month’s expenses operating on Etsy.
-Sales totals are tracked from the Sales & Credits tools where you can download a monthly statement in CSV format.
+Another page sellers can use to avoid payment delays is “Payment Account” in the Shop Manager tab.
+Here, you can manage the amount due from the last month’s expenses operating on Etsy.
+Sales totals are tracked from the Sales & Credits tools, where you can download a monthly statement in CSV format.

 You may also manage your available sales funds after refunds, taxes, and fees that are owed.
 These funds can be deposited according to a schedule that you set.
-There is also the option to have your earnings deposited as soon as the next day, although it is subject to deposit minimums.
+The option is also to deposit your earnings as soon as the next day, although it is subject to deposit minimums.

-Lastly, there’s the Fees & Taxes tool which shows the amount that you owe for these items within a certain timespan.
-Although the website does automatically collect sales tax for items sold to customers, sellers can update the sales tax settings for those areas where this automatic collection feature does not work.
+Lastly, the Fees & Taxes tool shows the amount you owe for these items within a certain time span.
+Although the website automatically collects sales tax for items sold to customers, sellers can update the sales tax settings for those areas where this automatic collection feature does not work.

 Making Use of Reliable Accounting Software